jai-the-seeker/musings/_posts/2020-03-26-wlakthrough.markdown

 As a first step we need to enumerate the directories of the website.
 For this we will use `DirBuster`.
-This tool is developed by OWASP Foundation to brute force directories and files names on web/application servers.
+This tool is developed by OWASP Foundation to brute force directories and file names on web/application servers.
 This tool is also available in Kali Linux.

-In order to use this tool we need to provide the base path of the website and the dictionary.
-We will be using the pre-installed dictionary with Kali Linux.
+In order to use this tool we need to provide the base path of the website and the wordlist.
+This wordlist will be used for all the combinations to enumerate the directories.
+We will be using the pre-installed wordlist with Kali Linux.
-The path of dictionary list is
+The path of wordlist list in Kali Linux is

 `/usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt`